rcj9719/ar-indoor-navigation/README.md

 ## Augmented Reality for Indoor Navigation
 Augmented Reality for Indoor Navigation System - An Android application for navigating user in an indoor environment with augmented arrows, without continuous data connectivity.
 The application consists of 3 main modules:
-  1. Source Detection (using text recognition of boards)
+  1. Source Detection (using text recognition for boards)
   2. Navigation (restricted to 1 floor)
   3. AR render (Sceneform render of ARCore)